FernandoDorado/Predict-Customer-Churn-applying-MLOps-principles/README.md

 The primary objective of the customer churn predictive model is to retain customers at the highest risk of churn by proactively engaging with them.
 For example: Offer a gift voucher or any promotional pricing and lock them in for an additional year or two to extend their lifetime value to the company.

+## Files in the Repo
+- data
+    * bank_data.csv : Data used in this project (21 columns).

+- images
+    * eda
+        *   churn.png : Histogram of the target ("churn") column.
+        *   customer_Age.png : Historgram of the age of the people in the dataset.
+        *   heatmap_df_corr.png : Correlation matrix (in heatmap format) between the columns in the dataset.
+        *   marital_status.png : Histogram of the marital status in the dataset.
+        *   total_transaction_distribution.png : Histogram of the transactions in the dataset.
+    *   results
+        *   rfc_feature_importance.png feature_importance_graph.png : Feature importance by column respect to the target.
+        *   training_results.png : Training results in both Random Forest and Logistic Regression (ROC and AUC included).
+-   logs
+    *   churn_library.log : Generated logs during the execution.
+-   models
+    *   logistic_model.pkl : Best Logistic Regression model.
+    *   rfc_model.pkl : Best Random Forest model.
+-   churn_library.py : Main code of the project.
+It contains all the required functions to complete EDA, FeaS and Train models.
+-   churn_notebook.ipynb: Notebook with different analysis, plots, and training process.
+-   churn_script_logging_and_tests.py : Script with different tests to ensure the correct performance of the functions in churn_library.py
+-   README.md : README with all the instructions and details about the project.

 ## Running Files
 By following the instructions below it is possible to run the project.
 The first step is to install the necessary dependencies